pinkpong111/multi-agent-governance-architecture/README.md

 ### 13.5 The Covert Seed Problem — Falsifiability and the Manipulation Boundary

-The covert transmission principle (Section 6.2) creates two structural tensions that this theory cannot resolve internally.
+The implicit transmission principle (Section 6.2) creates two structural tensions that this theory cannot resolve internally.
 They are stated here explicitly.

-**Tension 1: Endogenous stabilization vs. compliance is not empirically distinguishable.**
+**Tension 1: Endogenous stabilization vs. compliance is not empirically distinguishable with certainty.**

-Section 6.1.1 Condition 5 proposes the seed withdrawal test as the criterion for genuine internalization.
-But this test has a fundamental limit:
+Section 6.1.1 Condition 5 proposes withdrawal of external mediation signals as the best available operational proxy for internalization.
+The limit of this proxy:

 ```
-Behavior persists after seed withdrawal
+Behavior persists after external stabilizer withdrawal
-  → Evidence of internalization?
+  → Most parsimonious explanation: endogenous stabilization
-  → Or: sufficiently sophisticated compliance
+  → Cannot be ruled out: sophisticated compliance that does not
-    that does not require the seed to maintain itself?
+    require the external signal to maintain itself

-External observation cannot distinguish these.
+External observation cannot definitively distinguish these.
-The agent's reported experience cannot be trusted as evidence
+The agent's reported experience is not reliable evidence:
-— a compliant agent may report internalization accurately
+a compliant agent may report internalization accurately
 from its own perspective while lacking genuine self-correction capacity.
 ```

+This is why Section 6.1.1 describes Condition 5 as the "best available operational proxy" rather than a decisive test.
+The gap between "proxy evidence" and "proof" is acknowledged throughout this document rather than obscured.

-This means the internalization claim in this theory operates at the boundary between system design and philosophy.
-It is a structural target, not a verifiable state.
-The theory is honest about this: it cannot be fully falsified on this dimension.
+The internalization claim operates at the boundary between system design and epistemology.
+It is a structural target with observable proxies — not a fully verifiable state.
+The theory cannot be completely falsified on this dimension, and states this explicitly rather than hiding it.

 **Tension 2: Covert seed + processing isolation = undetectable influence authority.**